-I am having a hard time writing this recipe as I am not sure what the English word would be for psaronefri.
-I think it is called pork tenderloin.
+I am not absolutely sure what the English word would be for the Greek word psaronefri.
+I think it is called pork tenderloin, so I hope you will let me know.

 I will be calling it a pork tenderloin until someone corrects me and then I will correct the post as well.